apache/incubator-kie-tools/packages/online-editor/README.md

 ## Required metadata, labels and annotations

-For a successfull deployment this is the required information the resource should have:
+For a successful deployment, this is the required information the resource should have:

 ```yaml
 metadata: